June 12 – 13, 2008

-April 18th, 2008
+April 18, 2008

 With the explosive growth of online advertising, businesses and their counsel must be aware of new technologies, their legal implications, and evolving legal risks in the field.
 The Law and Business of Online Advertising brought together academics, practitioners, business leaders, and technology experts to discuss legal, policy, and technical developments in online marketing.
-This intensive event began with two tutorials led by Professor Hal Varian (Chief Economist, Google) and Microsoft’s Kim Howell on the economics and technology of online advertising, followed by panels which explored online advertising issues faced by consumers, publishers, and advertisers.

 BCLT’s 11th Annual Symposium will draw attention to a range of issues from technological, business, academic, artistic, and public interest sectors in the United States and abroad.
 We expect a diverse audience of high tech lawyers, information technology and content industry representatives, technologists, and policymakers.

 August 10 – 11, 2006

 Boalt Hall School of Law